Second Foundation: Part II: Search by the Foundation

 The Foundation cabal reconvenes to discuss what they've learned about the Second Foundation.
 Munn believes that the Second Foundation never existed while Pelleas Anthor believes they're in Kalgan.
 Dr Darell states that the Second Foundation is in Terminus itself based on information supplied by Arcadia.
 He also reveals he has created a device capable of emitting mind static, which is harmful to individuals with mental abilities similar to that of the Mule and the Second Foundation.
 Activating the device in the presence of the cabal reveals Anthor to be a Second Foundationer, and further interrogation leads to the discovery of the rest of his comrades who are subsequently detained indefinitely.

 Unsatisfied with the ease by which the Second Foundation has been defeated and suspecting Arcadia's information to be planted through mental tampering, Dr Darell runs tests on his daughter to determine if she has been compromised.
 Both are relieved when the tests' results are negative.
-Dr Darell basks in the realization that with the Second Foundation gone, the Foundation are the sole inheritors of the Seldon Plan and the Second Empire.
+Dr Darell basks in the realization that with the Second Foundation gone, the First Foundation is the sole inheritor of the Seldon Plan and the Second Empire.

-It is then revealed that the Second Foundation are not only intact but also the mastermind behind the recent major events.
+However, the Second Foundation is not only intact but has planned and orchestrated the recent major events.
 The Foundation's conflict with Kalgan and their subsequent victory was meant to restore the former's self-esteem after the Mule enslaved them.
-Anthor and his comrades were in fact martyrs meant to mislead the Foundation into believing they have eliminated the Second Foundation, thereby shrouding the Second Foundation in secrecy once more and restoring the Seldon Plan to its proper course.
+Anthor and his comrades were in fact martyrs meant to mislead the Foundation into believing they had eliminated the Second Foundation, thereby shrouding the Second Foundation in secrecy once more and restoring the Seldon Plan to its proper course.
 Arcadia was unknowingly working for the Second Foundation, having been mentally adjusted shortly after her birth in order to prevent detection.
-The Second Foundation is actually located at the planet Trantor, the seat of the previous Galactic Empire.
+The Second Foundation is actually located at the planet Trantor, the seat of the former Galactic Empire.

 The story closes with the revelation that the First Speaker of the Second Foundation is Preem Palver, who is satisfied that the galaxy is now forever secure.